dixitishan811/spaCy_eval/README.md

 2. The documentaion of organization  can be improved by adding some research institutes and scientific publications such as Astrobiology Journal.

-3.Some of the errors made were due to I  missing context.
+3. Some of the errors made were due to I  missing context.